-At a recent event hosted by Ascot Green, Adele Blair, Managing Director of The Concierge Collective, shared her insights on transitioning into apartment living.
+At an event hosted by Ascot Green, Adele Blair, Managing Director of The Concierge Collective, shared her insights on transitioning into apartment living.

 The thought of downsizing is enough to give most people a headache.
 But downsizing your home doesn't mean getting rid of everything that's dear to you.
 Usually it's just a case of simplifying your life.